 We weren't sure if having paid a tonne of taxes over decades & the fact we'd never had our hands out for assistance before would work in our favour, or against us..?

-Unlike so many other venues, we got lucky & now have just enough resources to mothball the Club until March 2021, at which point we'll have to see where we can go from there.
-Lets all hope the new vaccines work & we are back by then.
+Unlike so many other venues, we got lucky & now have just enough resources to mothball the Club until July 2021, at which point we'll have to see where we can go from there.
+Lets hope the Government's 'roadmap' predictions are correct, the new vaccines work & we are back by then.

 Fingers crossed x.